8bitbuddhist/PixelMaestro/docs/maestro.md

 # Maestro
-Maestros are at the top of the PixelMaestro hierarchy.
-In addition to managing multiple Sections, they set global parameters such as the refresh rate, brightness level, and Show Events.
+As the name implies, Maestros are responsible for coordinating all other PixelMaestro components.
+In addition to managing Sections directly, Maestros set global parameters such as the Pixel refresh rate, brightness level, [Cue controller](cue.md), and [Show handler](show.md).

 ## Contents
 1. [Creating a Maestro](#creating-a-maestro)